jenniferfang1889/TA-govslack-add-on-for-splunk/README.md

 * Automatically feed GovSlack access data into an SIEM or other auditing tool
 * Proactively monitor for potential security issues or malicious access attempts
-* Write custom apps to gain insight into how your organization uses Slack
+* Write custom apps to gain insight into how your organization uses GovSlack

 Learn more about [Monitoring with the Audit Logs API](https://api.slack-gov.com/enterprise/audit-logs)